aprilspeight/mrtk-bot-integration/README.md

 The videos and sample in this repository provides an introductory lesson on the Spatial Awareness system.
 The Spatial Awareness system provides real-world environmental awareness in mixed reality applications.

+**Note**: This project uses billable Azure services.
+Be sure to delete your Azure resources if you do not intend to use this app for production.

 ## Requirements

 - Windows 10